 Arguably the most old-fashioned and common nose piercing is the nostril piercing.
 This type of piercing is generally positioned above the crease where the nostril bends gently away from the cheek (although position does vary by person, dependent on nerve structure, nose structure, and aesthetic charm).
 Nostril piercings consist of a sole hole and can be done on whichever side of the nose.

-Nostril piercings are arguably the most uncomplicated nose piercing and have the broadest range of jewellery potential.
+Nostril piercings are arguably the most uncomplicated nose piercing and have the broadest range of jewelry potential.
 Due to the fact that the nostril piercing is positioned in an easily reachable location, they permit the attachment of studs, nostril screws, L-shaped pins, nose rings, circular barbells (frequently known as horseshoes), and captive ball rings.
-The gauge of your jewellery will vary depending on your end goal, but most nostril piercings begin at an 18 or 20 gauge.
+The gauge of your jewelry will vary depending on your end goal, but most nostril piercings begin at an 18 or 20 gauge.

 If you’re in a research stage and contemplating whether to get your nose pierced, this article will help you decide what style would be best suited to your fashion preference.
 It is for the fact that nose piercings require dedication and a tolerance for pain.
 However, if done and maintained correctly, a nose piercing could become the linchpin of your kind of fashion statement.